swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 Service Contract Entity Category identifiers are indented for performing service matching based on contracts, or business agreements, between providing and consuming services.

-All Service Contract identifiers are prefixed with `http://id.swedenconnect.se/contract`.
+All Service Contract identifiers are prefixed with `http://id.swedenconnect.se/contract/<org>`, where `org` is identifier for the defining organization.

 The meaning of different contracts and business agreements are out of scope for this specification.
 Instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.

-For Service Contract identifiers defined by other parties than the federation operator, the prefix `http://id.swedenconnect.se/contract/<org>` should be used, where `org` is the defining organization's identifier.

 <a name="references"></a>